-For a venue with offering free entry, the Springfield Art Museum has a lot to offer.
-Their collections include over 10,000 pieces of art which have been acquired by the museum since opening in 1928.
+For a venue offering free entry, the Springfield Art Museum has a lot to offer.
+Their collections include over 10,000 pieces of art that have been acquired by the museum since opening in 1928.
 Originally the museum focused on contemporary American art.
-But as the collection grew it began to expand into foreign art of various age and style.
+But as the collection grew it began to expand into foreign art of various ages and styles.

 In addition to the permanent displays, there are numerous special exhibits each year which you can check out here.

 The museum also hosts events in Springfield periodically so it’s good to keep an eye out when you’re in town.

 Hours: 10am – 6pm (closed on Mondays)

 The Springfield Botanical Gardens is located next to the Japanese Zen Garden so they both can easily be visited on the same afternoon.
 This is easily one of the best parks in Springfield!
 There certainly is a lot to do here.
 Spend time walking around the footpaths, checking out the various themed gardens, and relaxing in the shade while you take in the surrounding beauty.